tmtsoftware/csw/docs/src/main/commons/create-component.md

 response returned was `Accepted`, then it either calls the `onSubmit` hook or the `onOneway` hook of `ComponentHandlers` depending on the wrapper(submit or oneway) in which the command was received.

-If the command was received as a `Submit`, then the Top Level Actor adds the response returned from the `validateCommand` hook in the `CommandResponseManager`.
-If the response was `Accepted`, the TLA then calls the `onSubmit` hook of `ComponentHandlers`.
+If the response was `Accepted`, the TLA adds the `Started` status for the command in the `CommandResponseManager` and then calls the `onSubmit` hook of `ComponentHandlers`.
 The return value of `onSubmit` is then returned to the sender, which can be a `Completed` or `CompletedWithResult` for commands that return quickly, or `Started` for long running commands.
 If the response was `Invalid`, this is returned to the sender of the command.